django-oscar/django-oscar/docs/source/key_questions.rst

 ---------------------------

-A common pattern is to 'pre-auth' a bankcard at the point of checkout then 'settle' for the appropriate amouts when the items actually ship.
+A common pattern is to 'pre-auth' a bankcard at the point of checkout then 'settle' for the appropriate amounts when the items actually ship.
 However, sometimes payment is taken up front.
 Often you won't have a choice due to limitations of the payment partner you need to integrate with.